KAMBALENGUNUNU/AdSmart-Contracts/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or want to add new features, please open an issue or submit a pull request.

+## Acknowledgments

+- Solidity documentation and community for providing the resources to learn and build secure smart contracts.
+- Remix IDE for offering an easy-to-use platform for developing and testing Solidity contracts.